MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/how-to-use-adal-authentication-4-2.md

 Using this approach requires your application to manage its own OAuth authentication.
 With this approach, the RMS client will exercise an application defined callback when authentication is necessary.

 ## Configure via Azure portal
 Begin by following this guide for configuring through the Azure portal, [Configure Azure RMS for ADAL authentication](adal-auth.md).
+Be sure to copy and save the Client ID and Redirection URI from this process for use later.

 ## Code sample
 Here's and example of the mobile client code to enale Azure ADAL.
 For more information, see the full sample at [MSIPCSampleApp](https://github.com/AzureAD/rms-sdk-ui-for-android/tree/master/samples/MsipcSampleApp)